unoplatform/uno.chefs/doc/toolkit/SafeArea.md

 In a mobile platform context, UI elements can be obscured by device-specific features like status bars, rounded corners, notches, or soft-input panels like on-screen keyboards.
 Certain content, such as readable text or interactive controls, needs to stay within the visible screen area to ensure usability.

 ## Solution

-The `SafeArea` control allows adjusting the `Padding` or `Margin` of child elements to keep content within the visible screen area, as defined by `ApplicationView.VisibleBounds`.

 ```xml
 <Page ...